Pre-Conference Workshop Schedule

 Note: If you are deeply involved in competency-based education work and would like to attend this Forum, please contact Chris Sturgis (email@example.com) for more information.

 Design at the Point of Impact: Scaling Blended and Personalized Learning in Schools and Districts (Capacity: 60)

 Shawn Rubin, Highlander Institute

 This is an ideal session for building- and/or district-level teams interested in creating visions and roadmaps for launching and scaling blended and personalized learning initiatives.
 Attendees will work through Highlander Institute’s change management process for district- and building-level redesign.
 Attendees can work individually or as a team to create a vision for personalized learning that is localized to their stakeholders and context.
 Teams will articulate classroom shifts through the creation of look-for rubrics.
 Attendees will create implementation plans they can use immediately upon returning to their district.
 These plans will address the selection of early adopter teachers, best practices for piloting personalized learning through embedded coaching and ongoing walkthrough tools, as well as targeted suggestions regarding personalized learning platforms that support each team’s vision and rubric.
-This session will be staffed with multiple Highlander Institute staff so each team will have targeted and personalized support to build out their plans.

 Leadership for Learning: Bringing Key Dimensions of Leadership to Life to Enable a Learning Community (Capacity: 30)